Take the Prediabetes Quiz. One of Three Americans Are Prediabetic. Are You?

 4. Increase fiber-rich foods.

 Our Paleolithic ancestors got 50 – 100 grams of fiber a day.
 These days, we average a paltry 15 grams, or less.
 Studies show high-fiber foods can be as effective as diabetes medications to lower blood sugar without the side effects.
 Fiber slows sugar absorption into the bloodstream from the gut.
-Eat a wide variety of fiber-rich plant-based foods including nuts, seeds, fruits, vegetables, and legumes.
+Eat a variety of fiber-rich plant-based foods including nuts, seeds, fruits, vegetables, and legumes.
 You can also supplement with PBX or psyllium seed powder.

 5. Get enough sleep.